The Martha Olson-Fernandez Foundation Fund Established with The ALS Association Golden West Chapter

 “Thanks to the Martha Olson-Fernandez Foundation, the people I work with on the Central Coast who are living with ALS have immediate access to adaptive devices that are not covered by insurance.
 These devices enable people to maintain their independence with things such as eating, bathing, dressing, and mobility as long as possible, which has a powerful impact on their quality of life.”

--Cherryl Goldstein (VP of Development at ALSA GW)
+-Cherryl Goldstein (VP of Development at The ALS Network)